 Mark O’Neill, Media and Strategic Communications Director

-Hoffman has been heavily involved with Farm Bureau for more than a decade, serving on PFB’s State Board of Directors for eight years and as a member of the board’s Executive Committee.
+Hoffman, who was recently named America’s Pig Farmer of the Year by the National Pork Board, has been heavily involved with Farm Bureau over the past 25 years, serving on PFB’s State Board of Directors for eight years and as a member of the board’s Executive Committee.
 As Vice President, Hoffman is responsible for chairing PFB’s policy development process, where farmers recommend solutions to benefit agriculture and rural communities.
-He also chairs the State Agriculture Promotion Committee, which focuses on raising money for the Pennsylvania Friends of Agriculture Foundation and encouraging county-level events that promote consumer awareness of agriculture.
-Hoffman plays an important role with the American Farm Bureau Federation as well, serving as chair of its Promotion and Education Committee.
+He chairs the State Agriculture Promotion Committee, which focuses on raising money for the Pennsylvania Friends of Agriculture Foundation and encouraging county-level events that promote consumer awareness of agriculture.
+Hoffman also previously served for four years as chair of the American Farm Bureau Federation’s Promotion and Education Committee.

-In addition, Hoffman is a member of the Penn State Board of Trustees.
+Hoffman is involved in other groups as well, and serves as a member of the Penn State Board of Trustees.

 “Chris continues to be a strong Farm Bureau leader, who has done an outstanding job as a persistent and vocal advocate for farm families across Pennsylvania,” said PFB President Rick Ebert.
 “Aside from being honored as America’s Pig Farmer of the Year, Chris has played a major role in helping the public and the media understand how important fair trade agreements between the U.S. and other nations are for American farmers.”.

 Pennsylvania Farm Bureau is the state’s largest farm organization,

 representing farms of every size and commodity across Pennsylvania.